FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/hlcpp/topics/testing.md

   during a test.
 This is useful to e.g. provide specific capabilities to the a component.
-* The HLCPP bindings test scaffolding provides a test base for each protocol class that has a dummy implementation for each method.
+* The HLCPP bindings test scaffolding provides a test base for each protocol class that has a placeholder implementation for each method.
 This allows tests to only implement the methods under test.

 <!-- xrefs -->